domoticz/domoticz/dzVents/documentation/README.md

  - Fixed updateLux (thanks to neutrino)
  - Added Kodi commands to the device methods.
  - Fixed updateCounter
  - Added counterToday and counterTotal attributes for counter devices.
 Only available when http fetching is enabled.
+See [Using dzVents with Domoticz](#Using_dzVents_with_Domoticz).

 ##[1.0.2]

  - Added device description attribute.
  - Added support for setting the setpoint for opentherm gateway.
  - Added timedOut boolean attribute to devices.
-Requires http data fetching to be anabled.
+Requires http data fetching to be enabled.
+See [Using dzVents with Domoticz](#Using_dzVents_with_Domoticz).
  - Properly detects usage devices and their Wattage.

 ##[1.0.1]